TorchMeter/torchmeter/docs/src/en/index.md

 - `TorchMeter` is an open-source project built by developers worldwide.
 We're committed to fostering a **friendly, safe, and inclusive** environment for all participants.

-- This code applies to all community spaces including but not limited to GitHub repositories, community forums, etc.
+- The provisions stipulated in our [Code-of-Conduct file :material-link-variant:](https://github.com/TorchMeter/torchmeter/blob/master/CODE_OF_CONDUCT.md) are applicable to all community platforms, which include, but are not limited to, `GitHub` repositories, community forums, and similar ones.

 ## ℱ. 𝐿𝒾𝒸𝑒𝓃𝓈𝑒